 5. Support Your Heart Health

-CardioGuard™ also includes CoQ10 and activated B vitamins to support healthy cholesterol levels, circulation, and vascular health, as well as neutralizing oxidative damage from free radicals.
+Nutrients such as CoQ10 and activated B vitamins support healthy cholesterol levels, circulation, and vascular health and neutralize oxidative damage from free radicals.

 Cholesterol is very complex and cannot be truly measured by a total number.
 Now that you have the tools to take control of your heart health, don’t wait.
 Getting an advanced lipid panel test and talking with your functional medicine doctor will give you a better understanding of your risk of heart disease.
 Increasing your knowledge, making lifestyle changes and supporting your heart health is the best defense against heart disease in women.